All Episodes

 Because since neither candidate got the minimum number required in the primaries, this is the same as being rejected by the people.

-They're going to try to set up a process whereby they can say neither neither Trump nor Cruz gets a nomination because they were both rejected by Republican primary voters.
+They're going to try to set up a process whereby they can say neither Trump nor Cruz gets a nomination because they were both rejected by Republican primary voters.

-Republican primary voters didn't want either one, because neither one got to 1237, which throws the whole thing open.
+Republican primary voters didn't want either one because neither one got to 1237, which throws the whole thing open.

-This is this is for all the marbles here.
+This is for all the marbles here.

 This is for who is going to own the Republican Party, who is going to be the Republican Party and what it's going to be.